Vagdevikurra/Vagdevikurra/README.md

     )
 )

-# keep only the segment buckets you use in your PW1 filter
+# Keep only the segment buckets you use in your PW1 filter
 w_tmp = w_tmp.where(
     (F.col("seg_code").isin("IS_CT","IS_IT","REGIS_FC","REGIS","PWM")) |
     (F.col("business_group").isin("Private Wealth","Institutional Services","Investment Services"))